When Are Annuities a Good Investment?

 First and foremost an annuity is an insurance product, which means you buy it to reduce risk.
 Some annuities, like variable annuities, have a selection of stock and bond portfolios available as investment choices inside the insurance contract; other annuities are true insurance with no investment component at all.

 Considering this, there is one thing an annuity does well, which is to provide a hedge against longevity risk (the risk of living far longer than you thought you would), and if you are buying it for that reason, an annuity can be a good investment.

 An annuity might be the perfect investment choice for you if you know your retirement goals, can see how the annuity helps you accomplish those goals and if you understand all the fees and restrictions of the annuity product you are considering.
 You should understand how the annuity income is taxed when income can start, what investment options are available, and how the annuity complements other investments you have.

 When an Annuity Is Not a Good Investment

-In particular, I have heard sales people say “What do the fees matter if it does what you want?”
-I disagree with this.
+In particular, many have heard sales people say “What do the fees matter if it does what you want?”
+It's not true.
 High fees lower your return.
 High fees in some variable annuity products mean that in anything but the best markets, your annuity investment will earn low returns.

-Don’t buy an annuity unless you have crafted a plan and understand how the annuity fits in.
+Don’t buy an annuity unless you have crafted a plan and understood how the annuity fits in.
 Annuities are not going away, so there should be no pressure or sense of urgency to buy until you’ve done your homework.
-Some sales representatives will tell you that an annuity product is only going to be available for a short period of time.
+Some sales representatives will tell you that an annuity product is only going to be available for a short period.
 It is often true, as insurance companies will discontinue products from time to time, but not to worry, a similar product with similar features will likely soon pop up in place of the old one.